buddemat/ds-disaster-response-pipeline/README.md

 ## Project Summary

 This project implements a machine learning pipeline for message classification.
+It includes a web app where an emergency worker can input a new message and get classification results in 36 categories.
+The web app also displays several visualizations of the data.

 The code is basically structured into three parts that build on each other:

 1. A module that cleans raw input data, joins categories and messages and re-encodes the raw data into binary features.
 The results are stored in an [SQLite](https://sqlite.org) database.